EN

 Watching Robert Gates play drums is a study in passionate musicianship.
 He puts his all into every piece - body, mind, and soul.
 Ranging from blues to rock, funk to gospel, Robert finds the heart in each and every song he plays.

-"Brother Robert is one of the hardest working drummers in the business!" - Gregg Wright
+"Brother Robert is one of the hardest-working drummers in the business!"

 Born in Puerto Peñasco, Sonora, Ricardo Rivera has been active in the music scene since he was 18 years old.